-Possible long-term side effects of treatments for rhabdomyosarcoma
+Possible late and long-term side effects of treatments for rhabdomyosarcoma

 It’s important to discuss what these possible effects might be with your child’s medical team before starting treatment.
 Doctors try to limit these potential side effects as much as possible when planning treatment.

 The long-term effects of surgery depend a great deal on the location and extent of the tumor(s).
-Some operations may result in few physical changes other than a scar, while more involved operations may lead to changes in appearance or in how some parts of the body function, and may require physical rehabilitation.
+Some operations leave few physical changes other than a scar, while more extensive operations may lead to changes in appearance or in how some parts of the body function, which might require physical rehabilitation afterward.

-Some chemotherapy drugs may damage cells in the ovaries or testicles, which can affect a patient's ability to have children later on.
+Some chemotherapy drugs can damage cells in the ovaries or testicles, which might affect a patient’s ability to have children later on.
 For parents, it’s important to discuss this with your child’s health care team before treatment.
 In some cases there may be ways to help preserve fertility.
 For more information, see our document, Fertility and Women With Cancer or Fertility and Men With Cancer.

 The long-term side effects of radiation therapy can sometimes be serious, especially for young children.
 Bones and soft tissues that get radiation do not grow very well.
-Depending on the area getting radiation, this may result in curvature of the spine, a shortened arm or leg, limited motion of a joint, hardening of the surrounding soft tissue, stiffening of the lungs, poor development of the facial bones.
+Depending on the area getting radiation, it may cause problems such as curvature of the spine, a shortened arm or leg, limited motion of a joint, hardening of the surrounding soft tissue, stiffening of the lungs, poor development of the facial bones.
 Other problems linked to radiation can include stiffening of the lungs, cataracts and poor vision of the involved eye, later problems with sexual function, and other problems.
-Young children's brains are especially sensitive to radiation to the head, which can lead to learning problems or other issues, so doctors do their best to avoid this when possible.
+Young children’s brains are especially sensitive to radiation to the head, which can lead to learning problems or other issues, so doctors do their best to avoid this when possible.